Thats-so-Mo/Hogwarts-Legacy-Wand/README.md

 Down below is just a slightly modified copy of the tutorial found on his Instructable and from the [original source material](https://medium.com/@gammagames/control-a-phillips-hue-bulb-with-the-flick-of-a-wand-3a9af4826775)

-## First thing:  SETUP the RPI for Hogwarts Legacy Wand.
+## First thing:  SETUP the RPI for Hogwarts Legacy Wand (Kano Wand).

 I essentially set up my RPI to be headless (You can find [tutorials online](https://www.tomshardware.com/how-to/set-up-raspberry-pi) for this).
 Found below, is the slightly modified verison of the tutorial, slightly more update to date.